Incommensurate magnetic modulation in K-rich cryptomelane, K$_x$Mn$_8$O$_{16}$ ($x\approx1.45$): Acknowledgments

 \section{Acknowledgments}

-LNC and NDK acknowledge a scholarship EP/R513180/1 to pursue doctoral research from the UK Engineering and Physical Sciences Research Council (EPSRC).
-KS acknowledges funding from the British Council's Newton-Bhabha Fund PhD Placements Programme, which enabled him to visit the University of Cambridge on a research placement.
-JDB acknowledges support from the Faraday Institution (FIRG016).
-PB is grateful to Alexander von Humboldt Foundation (Bonn, Germany) for a 2022 Humboldt fellowship for experienced researchers.
-SED acknowledges funding from EPSRC (EP/T0285580/1).

 Magnetic and heat capacity measurements at the University of Cambridge were made on the EPSRC Advanced Characterization Suite (funded under EP/M0005/24/1).
-We acknowledge Diamond Light Source for time on the I11 instrument under BAG proposal CY28349.
-We acknowledge the Institut Laue-Langevin (ILL) for neutron diffraction measurements on the D20 and D2B instruments under proposal EASY-893.
+We acknowledge Diamond Light Source for time on the I11 instrument under BAG proposal CY28349 (December 2021) and rapid access proposal CY33664-1 (October 2022).
+We acknowledge the Institut Laue-Langevin (ILL) for neutron diffraction measurements on the high-intensity powder diffractometer D20 and the high-resolution powder diffractometer D2B under proposal EASY-893.